enactjs/docs/pages/docs/tutorials/kitten-browser/data-and-state/index.md

 ### Custom Event Handlers

 Finally, we'll define and connect `onSelect` to the right DOM node in Kitten.
 The `propType` is defined the same as before.
 This is the bottom of our custom component tree so we'll connect our custom `onSelect` event to `onClick` on the root DOM element.
-However, the `onClick` event will include a synthetic mouse event whereas we need need `onSelect` to indicate the `index` of the Kitten selected.
+However, the `onClick` event will include a synthetic mouse event whereas we need `onSelect` to indicate the `index` of the Kitten selected.
 To adapt the DOM event to our custom event, we'll add a handler using the `handlers` block of `kind()` that takes the `onSelect` from props and calls it with the `index`.

 The `handlers` block maps handlers to props and allows you to define event handlers whose references are cached thereby preventing unnecessary re-renders when properties change.
 In this example, the handler function will be passed to the component's `render` method in the `onCustomEvent` prop.